Juancis/Juancis/README.md

 <b><a href="https://gamehub-chi.vercel.app/" target="_blank">Game HUB</a></b>
 <a href="https://gamehub-chi.vercel.app/" target="_blank"><img src="./image/GamerHubGitHub.jpg"/></a>

-<p> GameHUB is an e-commerce that was thought and designed for the purchase and sale of computer products, the page has different roles for navigation.
-"User" for the purchase of products, "Admin" for the administration of sales, stock and users.
-And "Owner" as the owner of the page.
-In which we use technologies such as React, Redux, TypeScript, Material-UI, pure Css for the FrontEnd, NodeJs, Express, Mongoose, Nodemailer, Stripe, MercadopagoDevelopers, Cloudinary, for the BackEnd and MongoDB for the database.</p>
+<p> GameHUB is an e-commerce platform designed for the purchase and sale of computer products.
+The website has different roles for navigation: "User" for purchasing products, "Admin" for managing sales, inventory, and users, and "Owner" for managing the website as the owner.
+We used technologies such as React, Redux, TypeScript, Material-UI, and pure CSS for the front-end, Node.js, Express, Mongoose, Nodemailer, Stripe, Mercadopago, Cloudinary for the back-end, and MongoDB for the database.</p>
 <hr/>
 <h3 align="left">Languages and Tools:</h3>
 <p align="left" display="flex" justify-content="space-around">